Justin L. Smith, Manager of Product Management, Pilgrim Quality Solutions, an IQVIA company

 Taking the Next Step

-Register for our upcoming webinar to dig deeper into the changes and challenges being faced by industry leaders as they transition to ISO 13485:2016.
-During the presentation, Dan O’Leary, President of OMBU Enterprises, will present specific areas that need attention as you’re filling in the compliance gaps within your own organization.
-He’ll also help you understand which quality system areas will need fewer updates for this transition so you can focus on the processes that matter most.
+View our webinar to dig deeper into the changes and challenges being faced by industry leaders as they transition to ISO 13485:2016.
+During the presentation, Dan O’Leary, President of OMBU Enterprises, presents specific areas that need attention as you’re filling in the compliance gaps within your own organization.
+He also discusses which quality system areas will need fewer updates for this transition so you can focus on the processes that matter most.

 This webinar will help you: